 Be Prepared to Relocate for a Better Professional

 If your employer doesn’t see your value and won’t respect your demands for either a pay raise or promotion, then look for the job position you want elsewhere.
+San Francisco startup companies can open great opportunities for you if you’re specialized in tech.
+This can also be your climbing ladder to get promoted and lead a team as these companies begin to grow.
 The best way to be promoted is to be hired at that level, and with two Masters under your belt and years of experience, you will be a prime candidate for any company.